Since the summer of 2017, ECU has been home to a very unique piece of farming technology located behind Jones Hall – Freight Farms.

 Where Can I Get Freight Farms Lettuce On Campus?

-Currently, Freight Farm produce is only available at Todd Dining Hall, although we hope to soon expand into more dining locations across campus!
+Freight Farm produce is available at Todd and West End Dining Halls and we hope to soon expand into more dining locations across campus!

 Want to Know More About the Freight Farms?